 For what it’s worth, after I started my company I chose to go with a private elite international plan with a high deductible but very high coverage, and I self insure below that.

 Travel insurance may be required when applying for visas to travel to certain countries, but fortunately it is one of the easiest types of insurance to buy online.
-HSBC probably has the best known online interface for buying a travel insurance policy either for a single trip or for all trips over an entire year, and they sometimes offer a discount to account holders, but even then, they tend to be more expensive than comparable travel policies you might buy from almost any other company.
+HSBC probably has the best known online interface for buying a travel insurance policy either for a single trip or for all trips over an entire year, but they are expensive even with all the discounts.

 Other Forms of Insurance